 - Some advisers charge a fee, others charge a commission or may receive sales-related incentives.
-Details of any fees or commission that apply must be provided to you in writing in a formal disclosure statement before you pay the adviser any money.
+Details of any fees or commission that apply must be provided to you before you pay the adviser any money.

 - Check to see if they charge ongoing service fees.
 If so, find out what that service means.
 Will you get regular reviews of your circumstances and investment portfolio?
 Will re-balancing of your investment portfolio be necessary?